 The LTA Summary Report is a DICOM compatible format file containing results from the Lung Texture AnalysisTM Software.
 The SOP Class can be Encapsulated PDF Storage or Secondary Capture Image Storage.
 The report summarizes the results of the Lung Texture Analysis Map.
-It contains patient information, lung slice images, glyphs and a table displaying percentages of each lung parenchyma pattern classification.
+It contains patient information, a 3D lung texture rendering, bar graphs and a table displaying percentages of each lung parenchyma pattern classification.
 An example report is shown below in Figure 2.